hashicorp/vault/website/source/docs/concepts/seal.html.md

 ## Sealing

 There is also an API to seal the Vault.
-This will throw away the encryption key and require another unseal process to restore it.
+This will throw away the master key and require another unseal process to restore it.
 Sealing only requires a single operator with root privileges.